-On February 28, 1997, CTI and TdF Parent entered into a Services Agreement (the "CTI Services Agreement") pursuant to which TdF Parent agreed to provide certain consulting services to CTI in consideration for a minimum annual fee of (Pounds)400,000 (\$667,800) and reimbursement for reasonable out-of-pocket expenses.
+On February 28, 1997, CTI and TdF Parent entered into a Services Agreement pursuant to which TdF Parent agreed to provide certain consulting services to CTI in consideration for a minimum annual fee of (Pounds) 400,000 (\$665,120) and reimbursement for reasonable out-of-pocket expenses.
+This agreement was amended and restated on August 21, 1998.
 TdF Parent has agreed to, among other things, provide the services of ten executives or engineers to CTI on a part-time basis and to provide a benchmarking review of CTI.
 In addition, TdF Parent has agreed to provide additional services relating to research, development and professional training on terms (including as to price) to be determined.
-Following

-February 28, 2003, the CTI Services Agreement will be terminable on 12-month's prior notice given by CTI to TdF.
+Following February 28, 2003, the CTI Services Agreement will be terminable on 12-month's prior notice given by CTI to TdF.